polyrhythm-project/new-polyrhythm-project-website/howtouse/index.md

 <ul><li><b>Examples:</b> This is the only current option to access the music data.
 Visit the website again for the "Works" option.</li>

-Datasets: The corpus is organized in two datasets.
+<li><b>Datasets:</b> The corpus is organized in two datasets.
 The "Reserve" dataset is comprised of stratified random sample of 80 examples (4 examples for each of the 20 composers) that was used for the first series experiments.
-The "Testing" dataset is comprised of the remainder examples.
+The "Testing" dataset is comprised of the remainder examples.</li>

-Composers: The corpus is comprised of examples extracted from works by twenty composers.
-Selecting a specific composer will list all corpus examples extracted from works by that composer.
+<li><b>Composers:</b> The corpus is comprised of examples extracted from works by twenty composers.
+Selecting a specific composer will list all corpus examples extracted from works by that composer.</li>

-Genres: Source works are categorized by genre and sub-genre.
+<li><b>Genres:</b> Source works are categorized by genre and sub-genre.
 On the first level, there are four genre types and each genre is associated with a number of sub-genres.
 Selecting a first-level genre will render all the examples in that genre, including the examples in the associated sub-genres.
-Selecting a second-level genre, will render only the examples in that sub-genre.
+Selecting a second-level genre, will render only the examples in that sub-genre.</li>

-Tempo beat types: The note value that represent the score's notated beat.
-Selecting a note value will render all the examples with the corresponding notated beat.
+<li><b>Tempo beat types:</b> The note value that represent the score's notated beat.
+Selecting a note value will render all the examples with the corresponding notated beat.</li>

-Time signature types: The time signature of the extracted example.
+<li><b>Time signature types:</b> The time signature of the extracted example.
 Types are defined based on the two numbers of the time signature.
 First-level categories are based on the beat level and its relationship with the subdivisions, i.e., simple, compound, unequal, and other.
 Second-level categories are based on the number or type of subdivisions. electing a first-level type will render all the examples of that type, including the examples in the associated seconmd-level types.
-Selecting a second-level type, will render only the examples of that type.
+Selecting a second-level type, will render only the examples of that type.</li>

-Instrument: All examples are encoded with the name of the instrument for each part.
+<li><b>Instrument:</b> All examples are encoded with the name of the instrument for each part.
 Selecting a sepcific instrument will render all the examples that feature that instrument as part of an ensemble.
 By clicking on the "only" checkbox, youcan limit the search to examples that feature only that instrument (e.g., organ).
-Note that selecting this option will not always render examples, as some instruments are featured only as part of an ensemble (e.g., there are no examples that feature only accordions or banjos).
+Note that selecting this option will not always render examples, as some instruments are featured only as part of an ensemble (e.g., there are no examples that feature only accordions or banjos).</li>

-Class: Instruments are organized in classes [link to documentation].
+<li><b>Class:</b> Instruments are organized in classes [link to documentation].
 Selecting a class will render all the examples that feature an instrument from that class.
-By clicking the "only" checkbox, you can limit the search to examples that feature only instrument from that same class (e.g., strings).
+By clicking the "only" checkbox, you can limit the search to examples that feature only instrument from that same class (e.g., strings).</li></ul>

 # Ranges